 Pediatric Research in Sports Medicine (PRiSM)

 PRiSM is devoted to the care of pediatric and adolescent athletes.
 Many pediatric sports injuries and conditions are unique to young athletes and do not occur in other age groups.
 By combining research across multiple centers and different practitioners, the group aims to increase the impact of research.
 Drs.
-Busch, Willimon and Perkins participate in this study group and lead research interest groups studying complex knee injuries and shoulder instability.
+Busch, Willimon, Perkins and Egger participate in this study group and lead research interest groups studying complex knee injuries and shoulder instability.

 Limb deformity